redstrate/Astra/README.md

 There are precompiled binaries available through the [Install page](https://xiv.zone/astra/install) on the website!

 ## Building
+**Note:** Some dependencies will automatically be downloaded from the Internet if not found on your system.
+This functionality will change in the future to ease distribution packaging.

 There's lots of information located on [the wiki](https://man.sr.ht/~redstrate/astra/)!
 Here's pages dedicated to building Astra on it's supported platforms: